This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 Law Enforcement of the Future

 Another key development was RoboCop (1987) and sequels, which gave us a regular officer rebuilt in a cyborg body as an emotionless, ultra-tough law enforcement officer.
-Works set in the future often feature law enforcement officers who are cyborg-enhanced – as in Cyber Tracker (1994) and The Demolitionist (1996), although surprisingly Cyborg Cop (1993) and sequels do not feature any cyborg cops – or are robotic or android as in THX 1138 (1971), the tv series Future Cop (1977), Dead or Alive: Final (2002) and Android Cop (2014).
+Works set in the future often feature law enforcement officers who are cyborg-enhanced – as in Cyber Tracker (1994) and The Demolitionist (1996) (although surprisingly Cyborg Cop (1993) and sequels do not feature any cyborg cops) – or are robotic or android as in THX 1138 (1971), Dead or Alive: Final (2002) and Android Cop (2014) and the tv series’ Holmes and Yoyo (1976-7), Future Cop (1977) and Almost Human.

 On the opposite side of the coin, R.O.T.O.R.
-(1988), The Last Sentinel (2007) and Chappie (2015) feature robots designed for law enforcement that proceed to go amok.
+(1988), The Last Sentinel (2007), Chappie (2015) and Robo Hell episode of Tales from the Hood 2 (2018) feature robots designed for law enforcement that proceed to go amok.
 There is also a group of films such as Blade Runner, Runaway (1984), Patlabor: The Mobile Police (1989) and I, Robot (2004) that concern police units tasked with stopping amok robots.
 Tokyo Gore Police (2008) features a future police force battling bio-mechanoid mutations.

 Anon (2018) is also a fascinating work set in a world where mass surveillance is the norm and of the efforts to catch a criminal who is able to evade the system.
 The Purge (2013) and sequels depict a future that deals with law enforcement by ironically the complete lack of it – allowing one night per year where all crime is permissible.